Cysiuu/awesome-browsers/README.md

 - ## Chrome web store

+Since Google is going to deprecate Manifest v2, all ad-blocking, tracker-removal, etc. extensions won't work in future releases (they are currently testing it in the Canary build)

     - **[uBlock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)** - A strong, popular, and highly effective ad and content blocker <br>How to setup uBlock Origin : https://github.com/gorhill/uBlock/wiki/Blocking-mode<br>
     Script to stop AdBlock detection : https://reek.github.io/anti-adblock-killer/#filterlist